fridayblessed007/Zuri-HNG-Project/README.md

-# Zuri-HNG-Project
+# Zuri Stage One task

-Zuri Hng stage-one-task
+This is just a mini Zuri HNG project that shows real time data..